fablab-wue/piTelex/README.md

 The other part is the Python software to send and receive the serial data (50 baud, 5 data-bits) and decode the "CCITT-2" character set (also called "Baudot-Murray-Code" or "ITA2") to ANSI.

-With the characters arrived in the PC/RPi the data can be routed to I-Telex or IRC.
+With the characters arrived in the PC/RPi the data can be routed to i-Telex, eMail or IRC.
 The telex can also be (miss-) used as printer or keyboard.

 ## Electronic